 Ron Burgundy: Looks like the captain's back.

-The 2008 movie version of Get Smart casts Maxwell Smart as something like this in that; whilst he's notably clumsy and overconfident as a field agent, his abilities as an intelligence analyst are remarked upon by many characters as being the finest in the agency.
-They also come in useful in the field; his in-depth understanding of and empathy with a Punch Clock Villain enables Smart to give him some relationship advice — in return, the henchman spares Max and 99 and later tips Max off about a bomb in Los Angeles.
-Smart is also presented as being both surprisingly cunning and resourceful and a crack-shot, proving his usefulness to Agent 99.
+The 2008 movie version of Get Smart casts Maxwell Smart as something like this: whilst he's notably clumsy and overconfident as a field agent, his abilities as an intelligence analyst are noted by many characters to be the finest in the agency.
+They also come in handy in the field; his in-depth understanding of and empathy with a Punch Clock Villain enables Smart to give him some relationship advice — in return, the henchman spares Max and 99 and later tips Max off about a bomb in Los Angeles.
+Smart is also presented as being surprisingly cunning, resourceful and a crack shot, proving his usefulness to Agent 99.

 Rebecca Bloomwood in the film version of Confessions of a Shopaholic, who is genuinely ditzy but (to her own surprise) proves brilliant at explaining prudent finance to lay people through shopping analogies.